aberke/quiz-widgets/README.md

 - more mobile friendly buttons (with accomanying library)
 - photo credit shows on hover
 - ability to customize the quiz share link-back via the /social page
-- refresh button at end of quiz
+- refresh button at end of quiz -- it can be customized on the /new page (with GIFs too!)